AwalaApp/network-website/tech-overview.md

 This is an introduction to Awala aimed at a diverse audience with at least a basic understanding of networking and cryptography, such as:

-- Human rights organisations or [software vendors]({% link software-vendors.md %}) assessing the security of Awala.
+- Human rights organisations or [software vendors]({% link software-vendors.md %}) assessing the security of the network.
-- Security auditors starting an assessment of the network.
+- Security auditors starting an assessment of the specs or the reference implementations.
-- Developers contributing to the [reference implementations](https://github.com/search?q=topic%3Aawala+org%3Arelaycorp).
+- Developers contributing to the reference implementations.

+If you're looking for a less technical introduction, you may prefer to read [how Awala works in simple terms]({% link users/overview.md %}) instead.

 We highly recommend familiarising yourself with the way Awala works from the end user's perspective before reading this document.
 If you haven't done so already, try it out with [Letro](https://letro.app/en/) or [Awala Ping](https://play.google.com/store/apps/details?id=tech.relaycorp.ping), or watch the [demo video](https://youtu.be/LL1Z9EGiMVc).

 ## Introduction

 Awala is a [delay-tolerant](https://en.wikipedia.org/wiki/Delay-tolerant_networking), [overlay](https://en.wikipedia.org/wiki/Overlay_network) network: It runs on top of the Internet when it's available, but it can switch to a secure [sneakernet](https://en.wikipedia.org/wiki/Sneakernet) when the Internet is unavailable.
-With and without the Internet, Awala provides end-to-end encryption and [pseudonymity](https://www.techtarget.com/whatis/definition/pseudonymity).
+With and without the Internet, users get end-to-end encryption and [pseudonymity](https://www.techtarget.com/whatis/definition/pseudonymity).

 App developers can make existing Internet-based services (e.g., social networks) work on Awala, or build Awala-native apps that unlock additional benefits (e.g., spam protection, decentralisation).